kotlin-orm/ktorm/docs/source/en/entity-sequence.md

 ### joinTo/joinToString

-These two functions provide the feature of joining the sequence elements to strings, and their usages are also the same as the corresponding ones of `kotlin.sequences.Sequence`.
+These two functions provide the feature of joining the sequence elements to strings, and their usages are also the same as the corresponding ones of `kotlin.sequences`.
 The following code joins all the employees' names to a string:

 ```kotlin
 val names = Employees.asSequence().joinToString(separator = ":") { it.name }